Fancy ink pen lying on blank notebook with shining, sparkling orb on page

 Your college admission essay is going to turn out fantastic, especially if you follow these tips.
 Put your best foot forward, submit your best work, and you’ll be just fine.
 This essay is just one piece of your application, so you’ll be okay.
 Don’t stress and try to force it.
 If the words won’t come, take a break!
 That being said, don’t put it off until the last minute either.
 Then you run the risk of submitting a subpar essay—something that definitely won't impress your colleges.

 Still feeling stuck?
-Find even more helpful writing tips in our Application Essay Clinic.
+Find even more helpful writing tips on Application Essays.

 Like what you’re reading?